KamenSid/BG/README.md

 ## Usage

-1. Access the application through your web browser at `TBD`.

-2. Register for a new account or log in with your existing credentials.
+1. Register for a new account or log in with your existing credentials.

-3. Explore the replays, join guilds, and interact with other users by commenting and liking their replays.
+2. Explore the replays, join guilds, and interact with other users by commenting and liking their replays.

-4. You can also link your Steam account to display your gaming stats and recent games.
+3. You can also link your Steam account to display your gaming stats and recent games.

 ## Technologies Used